DevrajK721/OptionsPricingCPP/README.md

 # OptionsPricingCPP
-Options Pricing Library for European and American Options using Binomial Trees &amp; Monte Carlo Simulations with Greeks.
+Options Pricing Library for European and American Options using CRR Binomial Trees &amp; Black-Scholes with Greeks Computation.

 ## Unit Tests
 Build and run unit tests with